Times of Worship

 Portales, NM 88130

 We are now physically meeting at our normal location at this time for Sunday morning and evening services, and Wednesday evening services.

-We are meeting for services at 10:40 A.M. on Sunday mornings and 5:00 P.M. on Sunday evenings.
+We are now meeting for classes at 9:45 and services at 10:40 A.M. on Sunday mornings and 5:00 P.M. on Sunday evenings.
 The services for Wednesdays are at 7:00 P.M. on Wednesday evenings.

 May God bless all in need during this troubling time!